Thoughts on compromise

-Although on paper a full frame sensor performs better than a crop sensor, my experience is that I can't tell by looking at a print if it was taken with the A6000 or the A7.
+There's no argument, a full frame sensor performs better than a crop sensor.
+My experience is that I can't tell by looking at a print if it was taken with the A6000 crop sensor, or the A7 full frame.
 The big difference on paper between these two and their more recent versions, the A6500 and the A7III, is in ISO performance.
-I like to take twilight and night photos of buildings but the camera a is almost always on a tripod with ISO set at 100 so the poor ISO performance of the crop sensor is not a problem most of the time.
+I like to take twilight and night photos of buildings but the camera is almost always on a tripod with ISO set at 100 so the poorer ISO performance of the crop sensor is not a problem most of the time.

 Dynamic range is another factor that favours full frame.
 In the case of the A6500 at 13.7 Ev and the A7III at 14.7 Ev the difference is one stop, a small compromise.
 Dark interiors are a different matter.
 Usually tripods are not allowed inside buildings so shooting with high ISO settings is necessary.
 Fast lenses and in-body image stabilisation are a solution to this problem.
 The A6500 has in body stabilisation that works in conjunction with stabilised Sony lenses.

 Crop sensor lenses have the advantage of being smaller and lighter than their full frame equivalents which fulfils my requirement for light weight, compact gear.